 - How To Do the Close Grip Lat Pulldown: Proper Form

 - Frequently Asked Questions

-There are several different ways to do a close grip pulldown:
+There are several different hand positions you can use to do the exercise:

 - Reverse/supinated grip